Have you been feeling like a failure lately? Well, there are several things you must remember.

 Although now, I feel less in control of my life than before.
 There are good things about my present and there are bad, just like it was then.
 But at times, it gets almost unbearable to think of certain aspects of things I lost.
 I do sometimes feel like a failure.

 The good news is, it’s not the end of the world.
 I can make a different decision at any time if I feel I need to.
 I am not helpless, no, not even a little bit.
-I get confused and angry, but I try to keep my head above the water and see the best in my present life.
+While I get confused and angry, I still try to keep my head above the water and see the best in my present life.

 So, I encourage you to dig yourself out of the pit of failure and move forward.
 Yes, it might be difficult, but if you remember who you really are, you will fight for every bit of happiness you can get.